vanngocthuyla/vanngocthuyla.github.io/posts/ML/supervised.md

 ### 2. Feature Selection

-One effective method for this is stepwise feature selection.
+One effective method for this was stepwise feature selection.
 Similar to LDA, this approach begins by testing individual features and selecting the one that provides the best classification quality for the training set.
 The process then evaluates pairs of features, where the first feature is the previously selected one, and identifies the pair that yields the highest classification accuracy.
 This method continues with triples, quadruples, and so forth.
 Although this greedy strategy may not be optimal, it delivers results within a reasonable timeframe.

 ### 2.1.
 Input